codedx/codedx-kubernetes/setup/aws/README.md

   -mariadbRootPwd '<mariadb-root-password>' `
   -mariadbReplicatorPwd '<mariadb-replication-password>' `
   -codedxAdminPwd '<codedx-admin-password>' `
-  -ingressRegistrationEmailAddress '<email-address>' `
+  -letsEncryptCertManagerRegistrationEmailAddress '<email-address>' `
-  -ingressClusterIssuer 'letsencrypt-prod'
+  -letsEncryptCertManagerClusterIssuer 'letsencrypt-prod'
 ```

->Note: Use the alternate setup.ps1 command line, adding the ingressClusterIssuer parameter and 'letsencrypt-prod' value, if you used the setup.ps1 create-cluster.sh version from above.
+>Note: Use the alternate setup.ps1 command line, adding the letsEncryptCertManagerClusterIssuer parameter and 'letsencrypt-prod' value, if you used the setup.ps1 create-cluster.sh version from above.

 ## Installing Updates